 Bournemouth Writing Prize

-This year’s entrants will also be considered for inclusion in the Bournemouth Journal.
+• All contest entrants who are not selected for the Anthology will be considered for publication in the Bournemouth Journal.

 Categories